Staggered Scheme for the Compressible Fluctuating Hydrodynamics of Multispecies Fluid Mixtures: Numerical Method

 Therefore, the advective flux $\rho \uFluid$ of the density is simply the momentum density $\Momentum$ on the faces of the grid.
 For every other cell-centered scalar conserved quantity $\phi$ such as species density $\rho \mathbf{Y}$ and energy density $\rho E$, the advective fluxes are defined on the face by a simple interpolation the conserved quantities as:

 although higher-order interpolation schemes such as the piecewise parabolic method can also be used~\cite{colella1984}.The advective fluxes given by Eq.~\ref{eq:advec_methodA} were previously demonstrated to satisfy the discrete fluctuation-dissipation balance in isothermal, compressible FHD equations~\cite{balboa2012}.
 The face-based advective fluxes can alternatively be defined using momentum on the staggered grid along with an interpolation of the thermodynamic variables from the cell centers to the faces.
-We have verified that these choices for discretizing face-based advective fluxes only minimally influence the hydrodynamic fluctuations in equilibrium and nonequilibrium conditions, and we refer the reader to the Supplemental Material for further numerical details and comparisons \footnote{See Supplemental Material for numerical schemes of discretizing the face-based advective fluxes using momentum.
-Comparisons of equilibrium structure factors of gas mixtures corresponding to results in Sec.~\ref{sec:resultsA} and spatial correlations of hydrodynamic fluctuations in a binary gas mixture under thermal gradient corresponding to results in Sec.~\ref{sec:resultsC} are also provided for the various choices of face-based advective fluxes.}.
+We have verified that these choices for discretizing face-based advective fluxes only minimally influence the hydrodynamic fluctuations in equilibrium and nonequilibrium conditions, and we refer the reader to the Supplemental Material for further numerical details and comparisons~\cite{Note1}.
 The results presented in the paper use the definition in Eq.~\ref{eq:advec_methodA} to discretize the advective fluxes.
 The cell-centered divergence of these advective fluxes on the faces is computed by the standard discrete six-point divergence operator $\mathbf{D}^{f\to c}$, as shown in Fig.~\ref{fig0}(b).
 It was demonstrated that such a discrete divergence operator for the advective fluxes in a staggered grid is skew-symmetric~\cite{balboa2012}, which is important to satisfy the discrete fluctuation-dissipation balance, i.e., advection should not modulate the fluctuations but only transport them~\cite{Done1}.

 The advection of the momentum density vector is a bit more involved than the scalar quantities.
 The advective flux for the component of the momentum normal to a face is stored at the cell centers of the finite-volume grid, whereas the advective flux for the tangential momentum is stored at the edges of the grid.
 For example, the discrete advective flux $\left(\uFluid^{(x)}\Momentum^{(x)} + p\right)$ is computed by a simple interpolation of face-centered velocity and momentum to cell centers as \begin{widetext}